BaptisteRoseau/BestPractices/topics/security.md

 ## Containers

 Containers are a great part of today's IT environment.
-Making sure they are secured if very important.
+Making sure they are secure is very important.

-`nonroot` distroless containers with statically linked compiled stripped executables are great for production environment, whereas CI containers can be less secure but from known internal sources.
+`nonroot` distroless containers with statically linked compiled stripped executables are great for production environment, whereas CI containers can be less secure but pulled or built from trusted sources.

 ### SRTC003 - Avoid Using `root` User

 For production containers, you should always run as a non-root user.

 Specify the `USER` instruction in the `Dockerfile` and make sure the files have minimal permissions required by this user.
+Read-only files should be owned by root to prevent any modification.

 ### SRTC003 - Make Executables Read-Only

-Make sure the executables files have only `r-x` permissions to the user executing the code.
+Make sure the executables files have only `r-x` permissions for the user executing the code.

-The executables can either be owned by a specific user or by `root`, a specific user being preferred.
+The executables can either be owned by another user or by `root`.

 ### SRTC003 - Use Minimal Dependencies